Graduate Diploma in Building Surveying

 |Parramatta Campus||Part Time||External||

-The course is recognised by NSW Building Professionals Board (BPB).
-Provisional accreditation with Australian Institute of Building Surveyors (AIBS) has been received with full accreditation to be finalised in 2016.
+The course is recognised by NSW Building Professionals Board (BPB) and has full accreditation with the Australian Institute of Building Surveyors (AIBS).

 Applicants must have an undergraduate degree, or higher, in engineering, building, building surveying, construction, planning, bushfire protection or architecture;

 A Diploma or higher, in engineering, building, building surveying, construction, planning, bushfire protection or architecture PLUS at least 4 years professional work experience in the relevant fields in the building industry or local government.

 Applicants seeking admission on the basis of work experience must support their application with a Statement of Service for all work experience listed on the application.

 Applications from Australian citizens and holders of permanent resident visas must be made via the Universities Admissions Centre (UAC).